greilick-industries/rcatc-scripts-grblhal/README.md

 ## Workflow
 Once the ATC process is fully configured and ready, follow this workflow each time you startup or reboot the firmware.

-Sync the current tool in the spindle with the firmware.
+Sync the current tool with the firmware.
 ```
 M61 Qx
 ```